Academic Map

 Complete FAD2230 with a B minus or better

-Complete 2nd GE Mathematics or Statistics course (recommend Statistics; STA2xxx) w a B minus or better)
+Complete 2nd GE Mathematics or Statistics course (recommend Statistics; STA2xxx) with a B minus or better)

 Sample Schedule: Term 4 hrs